One-dimensional asymmetrically interacting quantum droplets in Bose-Bose mixtures: INTRODUCTION

-In this work, we investigate the ground-state properties and collective excitation modes of one-dimensional quantum droplets in weakly interacting binary Bose gases with asymmetric intraspin interactions, by employing both numerical and analytical approaches as described in our previous works~\cite{hu2022collisional,du2023ground,fei2024collective}.
-The ground-state wave function is obtained by numerically solving the static extended Gross–Pitaevskii equation (GPE) for quantum droplets.
-In terms of this ground-state wave function, we systematically examine the density profile, cloud size, and peak density of the quantum droplets under varying interaction-strength ratio, trapping strength, and total atom number.
-The numerical results are compared with those obtained from a variational approach with a super-Gaussian Ansatz for the droplet wave function.
+In this work, we investigate the ground-state properties and collective excitation modes of one-dimensional quantum droplets in weakly interacting binary Bose gases with asymmetric intraspin interactions (i.e., $g_1\neq g_2$), by employing both numerical and analytical approaches as described in our previous works~\cite{hu2022collisional,du2023ground,fei2024collective}.
+The ground-state wave function is obtained by numerically solving the static extended Gross-Pitaevskii equation (GPE) for quantum droplets.
+In terms of this ground-state wave function, we systematically examine the density profile, cloud size, and peak density of the quantum droplets under varying interaction-strength ratio (i.e., $\lambda\equiv g_1/g_2$), trapping strength, and total atom number.
+The numerical results are compared with those obtained from a variational approach with a super-Gaussian ansatz for the droplet wave function.
 Furthermore, we introduce controlled perturbations to excite collective excitations in trapped droplets, and adopt the time‑dependent extended GPE to describe the behaviors of specific collective modes, such as the well-studied dipole, monopole (breathing), as well as the less-studied spin‑dipole and spin‑monopole (spin‑breathing) modes.
 Additionally, based on the super‑Gaussian variational ansatz, we derive analytical expressions for the dipole‑mode and breathing‑mode frequencies within a sum‑rule formalism to verify the numerical predictions.
+Meanwhile, we further apply the linearization technique and identify these four mode frequencies to justify the numerical results obtained from the time‑dependent extended GPE.